nadrojisk/PythonIDS/project2.md

 ### 4. IDS Responder

 Responder's spoofing is one of the last attacks we are trying to protect against.
 Responder uses LLMNR, NBT-NS, and MDNS poisoning attacks.
 Essentially, we can use these kind of spoofing attacks against a network when a victim sends a bad DNS requests to a server.
 Once this bad request has been sent, we act as a 'Man-in-the-Middle' and our Kali machine acts as the machine that the victim wants to connect to.
 Once this connection has been made, we get the SMB.txt file from the client and we can therefore crack this hash offline to get valuable information about the victim machine.
-In our code we assume that one machine in the network has been setup to be the domain controller.
+In our code we assume that **one machine** on the network has been setup to be the domain controller.
 Therefore if traffic is seen from an IP that is not the domain controller on specific protocols, NBNS and LLMNR, that only the domain controller should be sending on we assume responder is trying to spoof the network.

-The hard coded *DOMAIN_IP* will need to be changed per network as it will not always be the same.
+Note: The hard coded **DOMAIN_IP** will need to be changed per network as it will not always be the same.

 ```python
 DOMAIN_IP = '192.168.150.201'

 def behavioral_detection(file=None, **kwargs):